Purpose: share serial port over the network using TCP protocol.

 Source COM port can be opened in read-only or write-only mode.

 If needed, configure Windows Firewall (Share COM port over network) to allow requests for inbound TCP ports.
-You can also click "Check firewall rules..." button to validate existing Windows Firewall rules and get suggested configuration command.
+You can also click "Test TCP ports..." and "Check firewall rules..." buttons to create or validate Windows Firewall rules.

 Data flow diagram